 - crafting professions builds are gaining ground as players find new synergies.

-- Spearman remains essential for learning hard content.
+- Spearman remains essential for learning hard content — see the boss guide.

 What's underrated: